robot-learning-co/leader-arms/README.md

 **(Update to LeRobot's new Hardware API coming soon.)**

 ## Acknowledgements
-This project would've not been possible without:
+This project would not have been possible without:
 - [GELLO](https://wuphilipp.github.io/gello_site/) by Philipp Wu et al.
 - [LeRobot](https://github.com/huggingface/lerobot) by HuggingFace